 you’ve probably seen a smart bird feeder or know someone who has one.
 They’re recognizable with their clear housing, cameras, and solar panels, and perhaps a friend or family member has sent you a photo or video of a bright goldfinch or handsome woodpecker (guilty).
-The question at this point, then, is whether these things are really worth the $100-plus price tag.
+The question at this point, then, is whether these feeders are really worth their $100-plus price tag.
 Are they actually durable?
 And what about the squirrel problem?

-Lucky for you, I’ve been testing the most popular smart bird feeder models, including Netvue’s original Birdfy Lite Feeder and Birdbuddy's Pro, for almost two years—in rain, snow, and heat, and in a yard with persistent squirrels.
-I’ve explored the apps and notification settings, examined the photo and video quality, noted which features are hidden behind a subscription paywall, and used Cornell Lab’s All About Birds—as well as Google Lens and our own local expertise—to verify the accuracy of AI identifications.
+Lucky for you, I’ve been testing the most popular smart bird feeders, including Netvue’s original Birdfy Lite Feeder and Birdbuddy's Pro, for almost two years—in rain, snow, and heat, and in a yard with persistent squirrels.
+I’ve explored the apps and notification settings, examined the photo and video quality, noted which features are hidden behind a subscription paywall, and used Cornell Lab’s All About Birds—as well as Google Lens and my own expertise—to verify the accuracy of AI identifications.
 The recommendations below are what I would buy with my own money, having tested dozens of brands and models for a minimum of four weeks each.

 Featured in this article